angelariggs/angelariggs.github.io/_posts/2022-05-29-transparency.md

 - **Should:** It will make my job easier but it won’t stop me.
 - **Nice to have:** I would like to have this but it won’t affect me.

 I love this model, and it helped me broaden my thinking about transparency in communication!
-There are things that I think fall under "must know" in order to operate successfully, and there are things that leadership thinks fall under "must know" in order for me to operate successfully - that Venn diagram is definitely not a circle 😅
+There are things that I think fall under "must know" in order to operate successfully, and there are things that leadership thinks fall under "must know" in order for me to operate successfully - and that Venn diagram is definitely not a circle 😅

-And this brought up some additional questions for me:
+This line of thinking brought up some additional questions for me:

 - Is there a minimum amount of overlap within the different definitions that still contribute to a positive culture of communication (and thereby trust / safety / morale)?
 - When does the divergence between my definition and leadership's definition start to have a damaging impact?
-- Is it _amount of divergence_ or _topics of divergence_ that have a stronger impact?
+- Is it **amount of divergence**, **topics of divergence**, or **frequency of divergence** that has a stronger negative impact?
-- Are there ways to define and agree on those overlaps and divergences?
+- Are there ways to recognize, define, and agree on those overlaps and divergences?
 In advance?

 Someone else on Twitter brought up a good point about transparency divergence when it comes to [implicit versus explicit](https://twitter.com/adrianh/status/1527376140733558801) communication - meaning leadership may think they're being transparent because they're assuming implicit knowledge (_"of course everybody knows X"_), when in reality "everybody" is just that leadership group.
-Which of course brings up more questions to think about!
+Which of course brought up more questions to think about!

 - How do people notice when they've hit a pocket of unintentional opacity?
 - How can they effectively communicate that it's happened?